isomerpages/gb-assist/pages/solutionrepo/solution305.md

 N.A. for non-SMEs

 #### Things to Note
-Equipment must meet the following specifications:
-- Volume of hopper (to hold the dough), divided dough weight and dough dividing capacity can be customised to suit company?s requirement.
+- Volume of hopper (to hold the dough), divided dough weight and dough dividing capacity can be customised to suit company's requirement.
-- Divided dough weight: Between 7gm to 60gm
+- Divided dough weight: Between 7gm to 60gm. (optional)
-- Dough dividing capacity: between 1s to 5s per piece
+- Dough dividing capacity: between 1s to 5s per piece depending on company's requirement. (optional)

-Additional criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+The purchase of pre-owned/used equipment is not supportable.

-No change in vendor allowed

 #### Contact Information
 N.A.